Individual problems in marriage counseling

 And there was more.

 While Lorraine was very patient during Jack’s depressive episodes, she now blamed him for these symptoms.
 She talked as if his behavior was intended to hurt her.
-Her years of resentments flowed out during these fleeting fights.
+Her years of resentment flowed out during these fleeting fights.

 Jack was stunned.
 He felt like a fool.
-Here he had believed all of this time that his wife was understanding and supportive of his painful periods of depression, but to Jack, this was now an act.
-Lorraine would never again be a safe person.She was a phony, a fake…and dangerous emotionally.
+Here, he had believed all of this time that his wife was understanding and supportive of his painful periods of depression, but to Jack, this was now an act.
+Lorraine would never again be a safe person.
+She was a phony, a fake…and dangerous emotionally.

-When the fights began he would initially be angry, but then withdraw and stonewall.
+When the fights began, he would initially be angry, but then withdraw and stonewall.
 His bitterness toward his wife grew daily.
 And as it did, his anger toward his son intensified.
 It was a repetitive demon dance.

 Negative sentiment override